Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 Staffing worries

 James Jarvis helped evaluate Reagan airport operations for several years.
-During a 2022 evaluation, he said the airport was so far out of compliance on more than 33 items that the audit was stopped to help the facility identify where to improve.
+During a 2022 evaluation, he said the airport was so far out of compliance on 33 items that the audit was stopped to help the facility identify where to improve, and eventually he was assigned to work with the staff at Reagan on a regular basis.

-Jarvis said that he was concerned about staffing levels, particularly the lack of support staff who helped air traffic controllers focus on what they needed to.
+Jarvis said he was concerned about staffing levels, particularly the lack of support staff who helped air traffic controllers focus on what they needed to.
 And he said controller staffing levels were always on the low side.
+So he would often raise staffing concerns.

 In response to Jarvis' comments, the FAA said in a statement that it has “supercharged the air traffic controller hiring pipeline – shaving months off the process and incentivizing new recruits with bonuses, which resulted in the busiest July in FAA Academy’s history.”